 View and compare health insurance rates in Indiana from the top-rated companies.
-We provide free information, the lowest rates, and side by side, easy-to-understand comparisons of all major companies which include Anthem Blue Cross, UnitedHealthcare, Humana, Ambetter, Aetna, MDwise, CareSource, and IHC Group.
+We provide free information, the lowest rates, and side by side, easy-to-understand comparisons of all major companies which include Anthem Blue Cross, UnitedHealthcare, Humana, Ambetter, Aetna, CareSource, National General, and IHC Group.

 As your one-stop resource for research, shopping, and Marketplace enrollment, we guide you through the process of finding the medical plan that provides the benefits you want, but also at the price that is within your budget.
-Comprehensive, catastrophic, short-term, HSA, student, pre-Medicare and all types of coverage are available.
+Comprehensive, catastrophic, short-term, HSA, student, pre-Medicare, and all types of coverage are available.
 A wide selection of small-business plans are offered to the self-employed.

 Instant Hoosier Company Comparisons

 Our direct link allows you to instantly see all available options in your area, determine how much your federal subsidy reduces your premium, and if you want, enroll online quickly and easily for 2021 on or off Marketplace benefits.
 You can also contact us to help review which plans may be the best choice.
 Simply request our free online quote at the top of the page, or contact us directly.
 You may cancel coverage at any time, although you may not be able to immediately re-enroll, depending on the type of policy and other factors.